stulentsev/stulentsev.github.com/source/_posts/2012-03-09-deploying-with-sinatra-capistrano-unicorn.markdown

 slug: deploying-with-sinatra-capistrano-unicorn
 title: Deploying with Sinatra + Capistrano + Unicorn
 wordpress_id: 323
-tags:
-- capistrano
-- ruby
+categories: ruby programming deploying
-- sinatra
-- unicorn
+tags: capistrano ruby sinatra unicorn
 ---

 Today we'll be deploying a simple Sinatra app with Capistrano, using Unicorn as our web server.
 First things first: let's think of a stupid name for this project.
 What about "sincapun"?
 Any objections?
 Good, let's proceed.